What's the difference between ``insured value`` on my home insurance policy and the market value of my home?

-This coverage protects against claims arising out of an accident which results in alleged bodily injury, personal injury or property damage which you neither expected nor intended.
-It includes protection related to premises you own and/or occupy, operations or services you render or arrange for others to render on your behalf (e.g., a subcontractor), and products you sell.
+This coverage protects against claims arising from bodily injury, personal injury, or property damage.
+It includes protection related to premises you own and/or occupy, your operations/services or those rendered on your behalf (such as by a subcontractor), and products you sell.
+In other words, it protects you should your operations or products injure someone or hurt something.
 Coverage payments can include judgments, attorney’s fees, court costs, or other related expenses.

-Occurrence General Liability coverage applies to a claim that occurs during the policy period regardless of when the claim is made against you.
-This is the most common policy form.
-Claims Made General Liability coverage applies only to a claim that occurs and is reported or first made against you during the same policy period.
-This latter policy form is normally used only for Professional Liability (Errors and Omissions) coverages rather than General Liability coverages.
+“Occurrence” general liability coverage applies to a claim that occurs during the policy period, regardless of when the claim is made.
+This is the most common kind of general liability policy.
+“Claims-made” coverage applies only to claims reported during the policy period.
+This is commonly used for professional liability (errors and omissions) and similar liability coverages.

-This question has received considerable attention over the years by insurance professionals and legal advisors without resulting in definite answers.
-The question is somewhat akin to posing the query, “How high is up?”
-Nevertheless, there are some perspectives which may be helpful in determining the amount of liability insurance limits to purchase.
+This question is like asking, “How high is up?”
+It has received considerable attention by insurance professionals without resulting in definite answers.
+Nevertheless, some perspectives may help determining the amount of liability insurance to purchase.
 These include:

-- Attempt to ascertain the largest judgment rendered against your type of business within the judicial area in which you are located or in which you sell your product or service.
+- Ascertain the largest judgment rendered against your type of business within its judicial district or the area in which you sell your product or service.

-- Examine your balance sheet (assets v. liabilities) to determine what you have to lose and thus need to protect.
-Remember, that liability losses resulting in judgments or out-of-court settlements generally have no respect for wealth or lack of it.
+- Examine your balance sheet (assets versus liabilities) and income statement to determine what you have to lose and thus need to protect.
+Remember that liability losses resulting in judgments or out-of-court settlements generally have no respect for wealth or lack of it.